ChicagoPark/RL/README.md

 Experience replay: At time t, the agent's experience et is defined as this tuple
 ![4  Experience Replay](https://user-images.githubusercontent.com/73331241/158344957-e8d958b4-5ebf-414b-9de8-8e11c89a8324.PNG)

 Two Types of Neural Network: 1.
-2. target network(get s' as an input)
+Policy Network(get s as an input) 2.
+Target Network(get s' as an input)

 replay memory